Raufjatoi/Multi-domain-price-estimator/contribute.md

 # Contribution Guidelines

-We welcome contributions to the Multi-Domain Price Estimator project!
+hi you can do ur  contributions to the Multi-Domain Price Estimator project!
 Whether you're a seasoned developer or just starting out, your input is valuable.
 Here's how you can contribute:

 ## 1. Fork the Repository